Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 [AmIResponsive](http://ami.responsivedesign.is/) - Used to check how the layout of the website looks across different devices.

 ## Testing:
+<p align="center"><strong>Manual Testing of the site</strong></p>

 This website was tested through 3 Web Browsers, Microsoft Edge,Google Chrome and Mozilla Firefox.

 The slideshow is expected to go to the previous or next image when the user clicks on one of the arrow beside each image,I tested this by clicking the arrows,the image would then change to the next image in the slideshow.

-The enter a city search bar is expected to come up with city suggestions when the user types in a letter or word,however if the user types in a city that does not exist in the country they have picked, e.g. Dublin in Spain, no city name result will show up and the Map will not go to the city location and populate it with markers, this is expected.
+The enter a city search bar is expected to come up with city suggestions when the user types in a letter or word,however if the user types in a city that does not exist in the country they have picked, e.g. Dublin in Spain, no city name result will show up and after pressing the Enter key a message will appear below the Clear button to let the user know that the city they entered does not exist in the country they are looking at.

-If a city on Google Maps does not have any hotels for the markers to be placed onto the map, the map will still go to the city location but will not populate the map with markers or display the results into the table below the map,this is expected but i would have liked to display a message to the user saying that this city does not have any hotels listed on Google Maps.

 All three displayed the exact same website layout without any noticeable changes.

-The clear button when clicked on deletes all the hotel markers on the map as well as the city that the user searched for, in addition, the map goes back to the country of Spain.
+The clear button when clicked on deletes all the hotel markers on the map,and selects the first option in the country dropdown which is "Please enter a city" as well as the city that the user searched for.
+In addition, the map goes back to the country of Ireland.

-All links on the site when clicked on will open to a new tab.
+Links on the site when clicked on will open to the same tab,except for the Social Media links in the footer, these are opened on a new tab.

 The website was tested on an Android smartphone and a Samsung Tablet.